julielaursen/advanced-css-course/README.md

+# Advanced CSS with SASS and Flexbox

-# Course Material and FAQ for my Advanced CSS Course
+## Course Material and FAQ for my Advanced CSS Course

 This repo contains starter files and the finished project files for all the projects contained in the course.